-This protocol specifies the AEB VRU test procedure, which is part of Pedestrian Protection.
+This protocol specifies the AEB VRU test procedure for both AEB Pedestrian and AEB Bicyclist, which is part of Pedestrian Protection.

 Note:

 AEB VRU scoring is conditional to the total points achieved in subsystem tests, i.e. the sum of pedestrian Headform, Upper Legform & Lower Legform scores.